emchegep/A-static-portfolio-website/README.md

 ## Overview
 - Amazon S3 stores the site’s static assets (HTML, CSS, JS, images) with durability and high availability.
 - Amazon CloudFront is configured with the S3 bucket as its origin, providing a global CDN for low‑latency content delivery.
-- Public access to the S3 bucket is fully blocked; CloudFront uses an Origin Access Control (OAC) to reach the bucket securely.
+- Public access to the S3 bucket is fully blocked (S3 Public Access Block enabled); CloudFront uses an Origin Access Control (OAC) to reach the bucket securely.
 - S3 Server‑Side Encryption (SSE) is enabled to protect data at rest, adding defense‑in‑depth to the architecture.
+- S3 bucket versioning is enabled to preserve object history and support rollbacks.
 - Terraform manages the AWS resources and uses an S3 remote backend for state.
 - GitHub Actions provides CI/CD, assuming an AWS IAM role via OIDC (no long‑lived AWS keys required).